Innoactive/Creator/.Documentation/articles/pro/03-desktop-mode.md

 ### Moving around and rotating view

-The _novice_ desktop mode does not support to move around your training scene.
+The _novice_ desktop mode does not support moving around your training scene (locomotion) but to rotate your viewport around your current position.
-To rotate your viewport, simply click anywhere in your scene, keep the mouse button pressed and move your mouse around.
+In order to rotate your viewport, simply click anywhere in your scene, keep the mouse button pressed and drag your mouse to any direction.

 [![Looking around](../images/pro/03-mouse-viewport-control.gif "Looking around in the scene.")](../images/pro/03-mouse-viewport-control.gif)